 In the meantime, the more we know about epigenetic changes, the more we realize the correlation between our actions and, not only our own lives, but the lives of our children.
 As we peel away another genetic layer to find out who we are, what other mysteries await us?

-Follow the links on the next page to learn even more about DNA.
+Follow the links below to learn even more about DNA.